LAST UPDATED – 10/19/22 – Machu Picchu Visitor Guide

 - If you feel symptoms of altitude sickness and they don’t go away with any of the above remedies, get down to lower altitude immediately.
 Your health isn’t worth the risk.
 Get to a lower altitude until you feel better and then consider returning back to Cusco.

 What to Pack

 A big part of any successful visit to Machu Picchu involves making sure you pack the right gear to bring with you.
 There is nothing worse than bringing too much gear and having to lug it around, other than maybe not bringing gear that you need and struggling without it.
-Take the guesswork out of what to pack for your trip to Machu Picchu by reviewing my Essential Machu Picchu and the Inca Trail Packing Guide, which I linked to below.
+Take the guesswork out of what to pack for your trip to Machu Picchu by reviewing my Essential Machu Picchu and the Inca Trail Packing Guide, which I linked to in my Machu Picchu visitor guide below.
 This packing guide is based on my personal experience visiting Machu Picchu and the Inca Trail and the dialog I have had with other travelers who have visited the area.

 Be Aware of the Rules

 When visiting Machu Picchu, it is important to remember that you are in an important cultural and historical site and that you should always be mindful of its preservation.
 It is important to understand the rules of the site before visiting so that you can ensure you are in compliance with the rules at all times.
 In order to assist you in understanding the important rules for visiting Machu Picchu, I have included a highlight of some of the most important rules for you to review in my Machu Picchu visitor guide below.

 - All visitors must be accompanied by a professionally licensed guide.